Te Pae Maharahara

 Te Kura Kaupapa Māori O Tupoho - Castlecliff, Whanganui, New Zealand

-Te Pae Maharahara ‘Garden of Remembrance’ is dedicated to all the whānau (family) who established and built the kura.
+Te Pae Maharahara ‘Garden of Remembrance’ is dedicated to all the whānau (family) who established and built the kura (school)

-Originally a slope of sand dunes covered in kikuyu grass we cut this to create 3 broad terraces with mounds (or ‘swale’s’) to slow, soak and store any rainfall.
+Originally a slope of sand dunes covered in kikuyu grass we cut 3 broad terraces with mounds (or ‘swale’s’) to slow, soak and store rainfall.
 Cardboard and tree mulch were added to these terraces to build organic matter, hold moisture in the soil, and encourage fungi, micro-organisms and worms.
-Compost pockets were used when planting to establish and feed trees and other plantings.
-Nitrogen-fixing nurse trees such as Tagasaste (Tree Lucerne) help establish more sensitive plantings.
+Compost pockets were used when planting to establish and feed trees and plantings.
+Nitrogen-fixing nurse trees such as Tagasaste (Tree Lucerne) are planted to help establish the more sensitive plantings.
 Native Rongoā (medicinal) trees are planted on the top terrace, perimeter and gully and provide much-needed habitat to increase local biodiversity.
 The lower two terraces are planted with a mix of native and fruit and nut trees, underplanted with herbs and edible groundcovers,

 By diverting overflows from two rainwater tanks into the gully we are returning much needed water to the system.
 Summer months bring high temperatures, winds and therefore evaporation.